pharmaverse/.github/profile/README.md

 established pharmaverse packages.
 For example, the `{admiral}` family of packages shares a common set of developer utility functions detailed [here](https://pharmaverse.github.io/admiraldev/main/) and CI/CD workflow checks [here](https://pharmaverse.github.io/admiralci/main/).
 Many of these learnings were inherited from the NEST team, and we are keen to help spread such efficiency techniques across our pharmaverse community.
+Read more about what's available to help you [here](https://pharmaverse.org/contribute/lead/).

 ## Support